 The Freedom of Information and Protection of Privacy (FOIP) Act provides you the right to access records in our custody or under our control, subject to limited and specific exceptions.
 It also allows you to request correction of your personal information held by WCB.

-Some information may be disclosed routinely by the business area without the need for a formal FOIP request.
+Some information may be disclosed routinely without the need for a formal FOIP request, including copies of a claim file.

 Request a copy of a claim file